veresiah/ost-app/spec.md

 [x] Your authentication system must also allow login from some other service.
 Facebook, Twitter, Foursquare, Github, etc...
 Yes, users can log in from Facebook and Google.

-[] You must include and make use of a nested resource with the appropriate RESTful URLs.
+[x] You must include and make use of a nested resource with the appropriate RESTful URLs.

-    [] You must include a nested new route with form that relates to the parent resource
+    [x] You must include a nested new route with form that relates to the parent resource nested new routes for users (parent) and programs and programs(parent) and applications

-    [] You must include a nested index or show route
+    [x] You must include a nested index or show route nested index routes for users (parent) and programs and programs(parent) and applications

 [] Your forms should correctly display validation errors.